Marcus-M1999/Sample-API/lab_2/README.md

 ## Documentation

 ##### 1.)
 What your application does
-My application is a version of the popular entry-level program "Hello World".
-It takes in an argument for the /hello command and as long as something is input it will return:
-> "{"name": "Hello " + name}"
+This application has basic functionality to say hello in response to a piece of text, and make predictions from a SVM model.
+Predictions are made by using the /predict endpoint and sending data in the following JSON format:
+> '{"MedInc": float, "HouseAge": float, "AveRooms": float, "AveBedrms": float, "Population": float, "AveOccup": float, "Latitude": float, "Longitude": float}'

+The output from this model is a float that estimates the value of a home with the above characteristics.
 Additionally, this application supports the /docs endpoint which supports the "open API" documentation.
 Although nothing is only the default information there currently, it has the potential to clarify API arguments.

 ##### 2.)
 How to build your application
-To build the application you can simply run the run.sh script under the first lab1 folder.
+To build the application you can simply run the run.sh script under the first lab_2 folder.
 This will build the application and quickly show that it is working.
 If you desire to take a closer look at the API for an extended period you can just the docker file to build and run the container with the following commands:

-> docker build -t lab1_deployed: -f lab1/Dockerfile .
+> docker build -t lab2_deployed: -f lab_2/Dockerfile .

-> docker run --rm --name lab_1 -d -p 8000:8000 lab1_deployed
+> docker run --rm --name lab_2 -d -p 8000:8000 lab1_deployed

-Note: this will tag the image as "lab1_deployed" if you wish to tag the image as a different name simply change the parameter after "-t" in the docker build command.
+Note: this will tag the image as "lab2_deployed" if you wish to tag the image as a different name simply change the parameter after "-t" in the docker build command.
 The same methodology applied to the name of the container "lab_1", simply change this parameter.
 Remember to change the image name (the final parameter in "docker run") so it corresponds to the tag for the image.
 In the same way, you can change the ports being used by changing the "8000:8000" parameter in the "docker run" command, where the first number refers to the port on the container, and the second number refers to the port on your local machine that you wish to map to the container.
 Changes may also need to be made to the Dockerfile exposing the appropriate port.